lisawilliams/lisa/work.md

 The best way to see a chronological view of my career is to look at my <a href ="https://www.linkedin.com/in/lisawilliams/LinkedIn">LinkedIn profile</a>.
 There are some things I’m proud of that don’t show up on my resume, however.
 These are a few of them:

+**Membership & Outreach, Public Media Journalists Association** *Oct 2022*

+Delighted to be working with the Public Media Journalists Association to connect with our members and foster more affiliate-to-affiliate collaboration.

 **Selected project, VidSpark**
 *January 2020*